algosup/2023-2024-project-3-virtual-processor-team-1/Documents/TechnicalSpecifications.md

    - **Line:** The line where the token is located
    - **Column:** The column where the token is located

-The tokenization will be the first filter to check if the assembly code is correct.
+The tokenisation will be the first filter to check if the assembly code is correct.
 In this step the program will be able to handle the most obvious errors like:
    - Incorrect instructions
    - Incorrect registers
    - Incorrect operands